Academic Policies and C3 Good Standing Requirements

 When can I apply for C3?

-The C3 application opens in the spring, typically in March, and is open until June 1st.
-Admission is not rolling and students are admitted for the Fall term only.
+The C3 application opens in the fall, typically in November, and is open until June 1st.

 When will I find out if I was accepted?